-Generally, for each cup of medium-thick sauce, use two tablespoons flour mixed with 1/4 cup cold water.
-Or use one tablespoon cornstarch mixed with one tablespoon cold water.
-Be sure to thoroughly mix the water with the starch (the flour or cornstarch) to prevent lumps.
-After stirring the combined starch and water into the liquid to be thickened, cook and stir over medium heat until thickened and bubbly.
-Cook and stir one minute more for flour and two minutes more for cornstarch to completely cook the starch.
+With flour as a thickening agent, use 2 tablespoons flour mixed with 1/4 cup cold water for each cup of medium-thick sauce.
+Be sure to thoroughly mix the water with the flour to prevent lumps.
+After stirring the combined flour and water into the sauce, cook and stir over medium heat until thickened and bubbly.
+Cook and stir one minute more to completely cook the flour.

 Using cornstarch as a thickening agent is very similar to using flour.
 Use 1 tablespoon cornstarch mixed with 1 tablespoon cold water for each cup of medium-thick sauce.
 Be sure to thoroughly mix the cornstarch and water together, then pour into your sauce.
 Cook and stir over medium heat until thickened and bubbly.
 Heat two minutes more in order to completely cook the cornstarch.

 Thickening SoupsGet the Fresh Corn Soup recipe

 When it comes to thickening soups, you have a few more options than just a flour or cornstarch thickener.
 Depending on the recipe you're making, you can use eggs, a roux, or a puree of some of your ingredients for a liquid thickener.
 What kind of soup thickener you use mainly depends on the recipe, because some thickening agents can affect the flavor of the soup.

 Love your soups and stews ultra creamy?
 Learn more about how to thicken soups.

 Recipes to Test Your SkillsGet the recipe for Spring Vegetable Soup